-Schumer was especially bothered by the bills effects on veterans, who comprise 8 percent of the adult population, but one-third of those who file mesothelioma cases.
+Schumer was especially bothered by the bill’s effects on veterans, who comprise 8 percent of the adult population, but one-third of those who file mesothelioma lawsuits.

 State and federal laws currently view trust fund payments as confidential and private, not admissible in court.
 Under the FACT Act, the trust funds would be required to release quarterly reports with information that could be used in asbestos liability cases.

 - Wheeler, L. (2016, February 1).
 Vets, first responders, teachers push Congress to reject asbestos bill.
 Retrieved from http://thehill.com/regulation/legislation/267734-vets-first-responders-teachers-call-on-congress-to-reject-asbestos